 4. Avoid leading participants

 Eliciting non-prompted and honest feedback is fundamental to the role of effective moderation.
-The way you phrase your questions to participants can lead to completely different responses and it is important that participants are not lead to an answer.
+The way you phrase your questions to participants can lead to completely different responses and it is important that participants are not led to an answer.
 An example of a leading question would be “Did you find creating a password difficult?”
-The use of a non-leading question such as “how did you find creating a password?” will elicit a more true response.
-Watch this classic clip to understand a researchers ability to influence people’s feedback.
+The use of a non-leading question such as “How did you find creating a password?” will elicit a more true response.
+Watch this classic clip to understand a researcher's ability to influence people's feedback.

 5. Get comfortable with silence

 Silence is one of the most effective moderation techniques.
 As outlined above, questions can impact a participant’s response, especially during a task.
 This presents a challenge, as any stakeholder viewing the session will want you to ask why, “Why did the participant select that option?”
 “Why didn’t the participant sign up?” etc. Instead, a better choice is to encourage natural behaviour by deferring discussion to after the activity or to an appropriate pause.

 Silence is difficult, and sometimes you want to encourage your participant to continue – using some minimal encouragers, such as “I see”, “tell me more about that”, “and then…”, are a nice supplement to silence if you feel your participant needs encouragement without impacting on their train of thought or their subsequent behaviours.